-Thus, sensory exploration supporting the visual apprehension of shape typically involves, among other things, manipulating a seen object or changing one's position with respect to it so as to view it from different angles.
-Crucially, that form of sensory exploration aids the visual perception of shape because of constraints applying to the visual perception of shape in particular: we need to vary, and thus control for, viewing angle so as to decide between distinct distal alternatives that present the same signal to visual transducers at a moment — as it might be, a circle seen at an angle and an ellipse seen head on, or an irregular shape that looks like an ellipse from the present angle of view.
-But, of course, that form of sensory exploration may not be appropriate for other visual cases.
-For example, in the context of a uncertainty about the color of an item, it may be useful to undergo visual experience of the color of a known distinct item under the same illumination (or of the same item under a known distinct illuminant), thereby visually gathering information that allows one to disentangle the contributions to the undifferentiated proximal signal made by the object and the illumination, and so to decide between distal alternatives that present the same signal to visual transducers at a moment (is it, say, a white sphere under red illumination or a red sphere under white illumination?).
+Now, in many cases, knowledge by sensory exploration is intra-modal.
+For example, sensory exploration supporting the visual apprehension of shape typically involves, among other things, manipulating a seen object or changing one's position with respect to it so as to view it from different angles.
+Crucially, this form of sensory exploration aids the visual apprehension of shape because of constraints applying to its visual presentation: we need to vary, and thus control for, viewing angle so as to decide between distinct distal alternatives that present the same signal to visual transducers at a moment — as it might be, a circle seen at an angle and an ellipse seen head on, or an irregular shape that looks like an ellipse from the present angle of view.
+And the same holds for other visual cases.
+For example, in the context of uncertainty about the color of an item, it may be useful to undergo visual experience of the color of a known distinct item under the same illumination (or of the same item under a known distinct illuminant), thereby visually gathering information that allows one to disentangle the contributions to the undifferentiated proximal signal made by the object and the illumination, and so to decide between distal alternatives that present the same signal to visual transducers at a moment.
+(Is it, say, a white sphere under red illumination or a red sphere under white illumination?)
+In these cases, our version of Molyneux’s Question of 1688 is quite telling:

+A blind person knows how to verify haptic impressions of shape by varying the conditions under which shape is presented to touch.
+If this person is newly made to see, would she immediately know (a) that similar variation would be epistemically beneficial for visual beliefs, and (b) how best to explore and manipulate objects for knowledge of visual properties.

+Now, in the central case of shape perception, intermodal comparisons play a more central role.
+Something looks like a sphere.
+Could it be an ellipsoid?
+Yes, as far as vision from here is concerned.
+So, how can we come to know what shape it is?
+First, we must change our angle of view.
+Further, we must explore it by touch.
+Does it come to two points along a central axis?
+If so, it is an ellipsoid; if it feels perfectly symmetrical regardless of how you rotate it in your hands, then it is a sphere.
+With respect to the latter inter-modal confirmatory exploration, we can ask:

+A blind person knows how to test her haptic beliefs concerning shape by haptic exploration.
+If she is newly made to see, would she immediately know that familiar methods of haptic exploration of shape would be relevant to the confirmation of her visual beliefs concerning shape?

 The lesson from this pair of examples appears to be that, though they both involve visual perception, and though it is equally true of them that sensory exploration enhances our epistemic positions by ruling out possible defeaters, it does so in different ways.
 This is because, as it happens, distinct defeaters threaten visual perceptual knowledge of shape and color, hence distinct classes of additional perceptual evidence are useful in ruling out these threats.
-The same seems true of the comparison between forms of sensory exploration used in support of perceptual knowledge drawing on distinct modalities when the latter are directed on distinct features: it is not to be expected that (say) the evidence provided by tactile sensory exploration of shape satisfactorily closes off potential defeaters of (say) the visual perception of color.
+The same seems true of the comparison between forms of sensory exploration used in support of perceptual knowledge drawing on distinct modalities when the latter are directed on distinct features: it is not to be expected that (say) the evidence provided by haptic exploration of shape satisfactorily closes off potential defeaters of (say) the visual perception of color.